-Trades programs such as Auto Service Technician, Carpentry, Electrical, Fine Furniture & Joinery, Heavy Duty Mechanical, Horticulture, Plumbing & Pipe Fitting, Professional Cook, Refrigeration & Air Conditioning Mechanic, Sheet Metal & Metal Fabrication, and Welding are offered through the South Island Partnership Program.
-Students can apply going into their grade 12 year for these exciting programs.
+Trades programs such as Auto Service Technician, Carpentry, Culinary, Heavy Duty Mechanical, Horticulture, Plumbing & Pipe Fitting, Refrigeration & Air Conditioning Mechanic, Sheet Metal, and Welding are just a few of the Trades programs that are offered through the South Island Partnership Program.
+Students can apply going in to their grade 12 year for these exciting programs.